jaromir-sukuba/a-p-prog/README.md

 `gcc -Wall pp3.c -o pp3`

-This should build executable pp2.
+This should build executable pp3.
 When working under windows, you can download compiled binary from this repository.
 Alternatively, you can build it from source - install minGW and run

 `gcc -Wall pp3.c -o pp3`

 ie. the same procedure as on Linux.
 This should result in silent build with pp3.exe executable created.

 Running the executable with no parameters should only bring banner "pp programmer".
+Though running with basic set of parameters

 `./pp2 -c /dev/ttyACM0 -t 16f1829 file.hex`

-under Linux, where -c parameter denotes port to be accessed, -t parameter defines PIC to be programmed and last parameter is binary file to be downloaded; or
+under Linux, where -c parameter denotes port to be accessed, -t parameter defines PIC to be programmed and last parameter is hex file to be downloaded; or

 `pp2.exe -c COM30 -t 16f1829 file.hex`

-under Windows to run the actual software.
-And program the target PIC.
+under Windows should program the target PIC; with expected result:

-The result should look like this:

 	$ ./pp2 -c /dev/ttyACM0 -t 16f1829 file.hex
     Opening serial port